zehrakanberoglu/DSA210-Term-Project/README.md

 All data was manually collected by me.
 - Date: Dates that i have been collected.
 - Phone Time/minute:  It represents daily phone screen time.
-- Computer Time/minute: It represents daily computer screen time.
+- Weekly Exam Count: It represents the exam number in current week.
 - Study time/minute: It represents daily study time
 - Study Session: It represents daily number of study sessions.
 - Distraction by Phone: It represents the number of time I checked my phone during study.